 Merchandising: organization, operation, and interrelationship of major facets of textile and clothing industry.
-Prerequisites: FCS 130.
+Prerequisite: FCS 130.

 FCS 331 - Fashion Merchandising Laboratory

 Experimental work related to fashion merchandising.
-Prerequisites: FCS 130; concurrent enrollment in FCS 330.
+Prerequisite: FCS 130; concurrent enrollment in FCS 330.

 FCS 332 - Advanced Clothing Construction

 Tailoring and experimental construction techniques in individual projects.
 Prerequisite: FCS 133 or consent of instructor.

 FCS 333 - Advanced Textiles

 Principles of textile science, testing and quality analysis, standardized measurement and evaluation of quality, physical characteristics, and performance of textile products.
 Developing products and specifications.
 Prerequisite: FCS 233